(Number 98 on the 1958 Highland map - 9405 N. Alpine Hwy)

 James David & Faye Carter Hall

 James was the son of Oscar and Nida Hall (q.v.) who built the home at Number 101 (on the 1958 Highland map).
 Jimmy was born September 5, 1925, in American Fork.
 When he registered for the draft in 1943 he was working for Howell Mining Co.
-He served in the Army from November 29, 1943, until March 21, 1946.
-Jim and Faye were married September 20, 1946.
-They had one daughter named RaKell and other children, but I can't remember any more, nor can I find anything more about them.
+He served in the Navy from November 29, 1943, until March 21, 1946.
+Faye was born October 16, 1927 to Elmo and Eliza Carter.
+Her mother died when she was three years old.
+She met James while she was working in a diner as a teenager.
+Jim and Faye were married September 20, 1946 and sealed in the Temple on April 5, 1955.
+They had three children: RaKell, James Van and David Kay.
+James and David predeceased their parents.
+Jim owned Lehi Air Conditioning & Sheet Metal, but after work enjoyed raising and training race horses.
+Jim and Faye loved horse racing, fishing, camping and hunting.
+Faye worked many years at the State Development Center.
+After leaving Highland they lived in Spring City, UT, Wickenburg, AZ, Idaho Falls, ID and American Fork, UT.
 The home they built was demolished in 2016.
+James died March 24, 2019 and Faye followed on February 2, 2021.
+They are buried in the American Fork City Cemetery.

 Oscar Hurst & Nida Mary Adamson Hall